 Pivoting to the Pandemic

-As the Covid-19 pandemic has rapidly spread around the world, the SP4PHC project has pivoted to incorporate activities to respond to the crisis even as it continues to work towards its original mission.
-In all five project countries, ThinkWell staff are responding to government requests for support.
-Broadly, our work related to the Covid-19 response can be grouped into 5 categories:
+As the Covid-19 pandemic rapidly spread around the world, the SP4PHC project pivoted to incorporate activities to respond to the crisis even as it continued to work towards its original mission.
+In all five project countries, ThinkWell staff responded to government requests for support.
+Broadly, our work related to the Covid-19 response can be grouped into five categories:

 Analytics: Collect data and conduct analyses to inform the response